Guinea opposition to relaunch protests over new election date

 “We understand that we can no longer trust this government ...
 We have decided not to stop our protests until our demands are entirely satisfied,” Sylla said.

-Guinea is the world’s top exporter of the aluminium ore bauxite and has rich deposits of iron ore, gold and diamonds.
+Guinea is the world’s top exporter of the aluminum ore bauxite and has rich deposits of iron ore, gold and diamonds.

 The political uncertainty has led to billions of dollars in mining investments being put on hold and hit Guinea’s mining-dependent economy hard.
 It registered 3.9 percent growth last year, 1 percentage point lower than forecast.